TransCanada Turbines enabled a seamless transition to the pandemic-related remote work reality

 By migrating their IT infrastructure to Microsoft Azure, TransCanada Turbines seized control of its IT environment, streamlined the organization to make it more efficient and profitable, and enabled a seamless transition to the pandemic-related remote work reality.

 TransCanada Turbines (TCT) is the sole authorized overhaul, repair and maintenance service provider for aero-derivative industrial gas turbines, serving an expanding international client base.
-Based in Airdrie, Alberta (just north of Calgary), TCT employs more than 250 staff in its main overhaul depot as well as four field service offices located around the world.
+Based in Airdrie, Alberta (just north of Calgary), TCT employs more than 250 staff in its main overhaul depot and four field service offices located around the world.
 TCT is co-owned equally by two parent companies, Wood PLC and TransCanada Energy.

-TCT is a small organization that was desperate to gain some autonomy over their IT environment.
-TCT’s IT was controlled by one of its parent companies Wood PLC which has more than 70,000 staff and Wood PLC outsources its IT management to a third party.
+TCT is a small organization that was desperate to gain some autonomy over its IT environment.
+TCT’s IT was controlled by one of its parent companies Wood PLC which has more than 70,000 staff, and Wood PLC outsources its IT management to a third party.
 This arrangement left TCT as an incredibly tiny fish in a seemingly expansive pond.

 When IT issues could not be quickly resolved, TCT’s staff were unable to continue their work.
-This was especially problematic given they provide aero-derivative turbine repair for some of the biggest organizations in the world such as Boeing, Siemens, and Rolls-Royce.
+This was especially problematic given they provide aero-derivative turbine repair for some of the world's biggest organizations such as Boeing, Siemens, and Rolls-Royce.

 In consultation with TCT, Daniel Krzesowski and his team determined that the best way to give TCT the IT autonomy required would be to migrate to Microsoft’s Azure.
 The first step in this process would be a comprehensive inventory to assess what TCT had in terms of data, tools and processes.
-Once the Compugen team determined what their specific needs were, they worked with the TCT team on planning and designing the architecture.
+Once the Compugen team determined their specific needs, they worked with the TCT team to plan and design the architecture.

-The biggest obstacle facing the was lack of access to their data.
-The team needed to contact Wood PLC to get a clear picture of where the data was living and how they were going to get out of that environment.
+The biggest obstacle facing them was lack of access to their data.
+The team needed to contact Wood PLC to get a clear picture of where the data was living and how they would get out of that environment.
 Their requests for information were not met with speedy responses.